UK seeks Northern Ireland rewrite of Brexit deal | DW | 21.07.2021

 The British government has urged the EU to rethink the part of the Brexit deal that governs trade between Great Britain and Northern Ireland.
 But the European Commission has refused such requests in the past.

-The British government on Wednesday asked the EU to rewrite part of the Brexit deal both sides agreed to last year, arguing its impact on trade between the mainland and Northern Irelandis threatening the "fabric" of the United Kingdom.
+The British government on Wednesday asked the EU to rewrite part of the Brexit deal both sides agreed to last year, arguing that its impact on trade between the mainland and Northern Ireland is threatening the "fabric" of the United Kingdom.

 Speaking to the House of Lords, David Frost, the Brexit minister, said it was creating unrest in the province and was hampering business.

-He was that there was a "growing sense in Northern Ireland we have not found the right balance, seen in an ongoing febrile political climate, protests and regrettable instances of occasional disorder."
+He said there was a "growing sense in Northern Ireland we have not found the right balance, seen in an ongoing febrile political climate, protests and regrettable instances of occasional disorder."

 The former British diplomat told the UK Parliament's upper house that "we cannot go on as we are."